 - What do you and your family consider to be affordable?
 How important will financial aid offerings be in your decision-making process?

-Many students will also use rankings to inform their list, which you’ll find through organizations like US News and World Report and Princeton Review.
+Many students will also use rankings to inform their list, which you’ll find through organizations like U.S. News & World Report and the Princeton Review.
 However, as an admissions counselor, I would advise that you not place too much emphasis on these lists.
-Just because a school ranks #1 doesn’t mean that it’s the #1 choice for you and for your interests and criteria.
+Just because a school ranks No. 1 doesn’t mean that it’s the No. 1 choice for you and for your interests and criteria.
 Do consider what the rankings have to say, but don’t allow it to drive your search process.